diagrams/diagrams-doc/doc/manual.rst

 The `LineWidth` attribute is used to alter the *width* with which paths are stroked.
-The most general functions that can be used to set the line width are `lineWidth` and its synonym `lw`, which take an argument of type `Measure R2`.
+The most general functions that can be used to set the line width are `lineWidth` and its synonym `lw`, which take an argument of type `Measure V2 Double`.
 Since typing things like `lineWidth (Normalized 0.01)` is cumbersome, there are also shortcuts provided:
 `lwG`, `lwN`, `lwO`, and `lwL` all take an argument of type `Double` and wrap it in `Global`, `Normalized`, `Ouput` and `Local`, respectively.

-There are also predefined `Measure R2` values with intuitive names, namely, `ultraThin`, `veryThin`, `thin`, `medium`, `thick`, `veryThick`, `ultraThick`, and `none` (the default is `medium`), which should often suffice for setting the line width.
+There are also predefined `Measure V2 Double` values with intuitive names, namely, `ultraThin`, `veryThin`, `thin`, `medium`, `thick`, `veryThick`, `ultraThick`, and `none` (the default is `medium`), which should often suffice for setting the line width.